Xaobin/CI4_Mysql_Joins/README.md

 **Instalação**
 <li>Substituir a pasta app original pela app disponível
+<li>Mudar o ENV para .env e realizar as mudanças padrão do framework
+<li>Adicionar as tabelas ao banco de dados
+<li>Relizar as mudanças necessárias em app/config/app.php e database.php

+ **Installation**
  <li>Replace the original app with the available folder
-<li>Mudar o ENV para .env e realizar as mudanças padrão do framework
  <li>Make the default changes in the .env
-<li>Adicionar as tabelas ao banco de dados
  <li>Add the tables to the database
-* Relizar as mudanças necessárias em app/config/app.php e database.php
+ <li>Do the necessaries changes in app/config/app.php and database.php